Pelvic floor exercises that give results

 When you're pregnant, the vagina stretches more, and your pelvic floor is loaded with increased weight and weakened.
 Birth is a big load.
 Pelvic floor muscles strengthen the muscles that hold your pelvic floor up.
 These consist of both slow and fast muscle fibres so you should train both strength and endurance.
 With the right pelvic floor exercises, you can quickly train your pelvic floor muscles.

 Pelvic floor exercises = pelvic floor training

-Pelvic floor training is like any other muscle training, it requires patience, motivation, and perseverance.
-If you practice regularly, you can quickly improve strength, speed, and endurance, which reduces or even eliminates the risk of continued incontinence.
+Pelvic floor training is like any other muscle training, it requires patience, motivation and perseverance.
+If you practise regularly, you can quickly improve strength, speed and endurance, which reduces or even eliminates the risk of continued incontinence.
 Pelvic floor exercises can also help your sex life.

 Four exercises to get results

 Exercise 1: Find the right muscles

 It might be hard in the beginning but just keep going.
 In the beginning, you can lie on your back with bent legs to get into the technique:

 - Squeeze around the rectum as if trying to hold in wind.

 - Pinch forward around the vagina and urethra like a zip being pulled up.
 It should feel like something is lifting.
 Hold for 3 seconds.